jodokus31/factorio/README.md

 Follower robot count researches are less expensive

 ### Flamethrower
-The flamethrower turret consumes 5 times more oil and has less base damage.
-The refined flammable research adds more damage as compensation.\
+The flamethrower turret consumes 3 times more oil and has lot less base damage.
+The refined flammable research adds more % damage as compensation to let it get stronger in end game.\
 Crude oil has only 50% damage, heavy oil 70% and light oil 100%.\
 The flamethrower research is more expensive.\
 The flamethrower ammo also has less base damage and needs light oil instead of crude oil.